Dair2Know/npc-generator-python/README.md

 Credits

-Special thanks to [Your Name] for their help in developing this script.
+Special thanks to my D&D group for sticking through my game and for their help in developing this script.